jimhigson/oboe.js/README.md

 # API

-Oboe exposes only one globally available object, ```window.oboe```.
+Oboe exposes a single global at ```window.oboe```.
 You can start a new AJAX call and recieve a new Oboe instance by calling one of these methods:

 ```js